 All of these studies point to a very strong association between high levels of blood pressure, blood cholesterol, blood glucose, and body fat and chronic diseases such as heart disease, cancer, and diabetes.

 These connections between elevated health risks and chronic disease are very strong.
 During this same time frame, we have learned that if you can lower elevated health risks, chronic disease incidence also declines.

 As Americans have worked to lower elevated health risks, the prevalence and incidence of heart disease has dropped substantially.
 Today heart disease death rates are lower than they have been in nearly 75 years.

 The most recent data shows that for every 100 adults, 53 have elevated blood cholesterol, 33 have elevated blood pressure, and 10 are type II diabetic.
-Most adults in the United States have at least one elevated health risk and around half of them don’t know it.
+Most adults in the United States have at least one elevated health risk and around half of them don’t even know it.

 Biometric screening and intensive follow-up are probably the single most important thing wellness programs can do to improve employee health.

 Despite the health advantages of having lower health risks, there is another reason why employers offer biometric screenings.
 Many employees like to track their own personal health.
 Biometric screening is like your own personal health dashboard.

 Your own personal biometric data is a snapshot of your health.
 Elevated health risks can be predictors of future health and low health risks can be indicators of ideal health.

 For many people, there is something inherently pleasurable about seeing low risk scores.
 Contrary to national recommendations, some people like to get their biometric values every year just because they can.

 There are many options when it comes to gathering biometric data.
 If many of your employees are located in one geographical location, you might consider using an onsite biometric screening where a vendor comes in and gathers biometric data for all your employees at once.
 On-site screenings can cost between $45 and $70 per participant, but may require a minimum number of individuals.